folsen/anne-droid/readme.md

 to get a web server running in the REPL so that you can easily `ctrl-c` out of it and `:r` to reload our code.

+To make a test request to the server you can run the command found in the included `test` file.

 Deploying
 ---